visgl/deck.gl/docs/developer-guide/tips-and-tricks.md

 - [_pickable](/docs/api-reference/core/deck.md#_pickable)
 - [_typedArrayManagerProps](/docs/api-reference/core/deck.md#_typedArrayManagerProps)

-The app can sacrefice certain features and/or runtime performance in exchange for a smaller memory footprint:
+The app can sacrifice certain features and/or runtime performance in exchange for a smaller memory footprint:

 ```js
 new Deck({